yiisoft-contrib/yiiframework.com/README.md

 It would be a good idea to set up a Cron job to run that once in a while - perhaps once each month.

+If you generate a personal Github token (from your Github profile settings section) you can tell the contributors/generate function to make use of it by creating a file in the `data` directory (@app/data) called `github.token` with the token pasted into it (one line, no line-break).
+That should solve most issues related to the API rate limit imposed by Github.

 ## DIRECTORY STRUCTURE

       commands/           contains console commands (controllers)